The 2011 Census1

 “[The Poles] have flocked to the Highlands since May 2004 to do the low-paid jobs Scots have turned their noses up at for years, in tourism, construction and food processing.
 At Strathaird Salmon alone, more than one-third of the 400-strong workforce is Polish. [...]
 In a sparsely populated region that has been haemorrhaging young Scots since the 19th century, the eastern Europeans are welcome.”

-Single issue parties are not complex or developed enough to be able to govern a country, it would be an economic disaster!
-Two of these factors are discussed below: The pensions crises and the demographic shift; both caused by an ageing population, and both remedied by increasing the amounts of young immigrants.
+Single issue parties are not complex or developed enough to be able to govern a country, it would be an economic disaster should one gain real power.
+Two of factors are discussed below: The pensions crises and the demographic shift; both caused by an ageing population, and both remedied by increasing the amounts of young immigrants.

 The facts of economics and demographics take a hefty battering from the repeated sensationalist xenophobia of some of the UK's most popular newspapers.